 Hand Eczema (Hand Dermatitis) Medical Treatment

-For those of us who are struggling with chronic hand dermatitis, medicated products can help turn the tide and settle down inflamed hands.
-Hydrocortisone 1% is an over-the-counter topical steroid that may help in some mild cases.
-Try using the ointment version instead of the cream because it is more potent.
-Our health care professionals also prescribe many stronger applied steroids for more stubborn cases of hand eczema.
+Our healthcare professionals also prescribe many stronger applied steroids for more stubborn cases of hand eczema.
 Keep in mind that any steroid can thin the skin, so we generally advise patients to avoid using these medicines more than 10 days a month.

 Advanced Dermatology of the Midlands | Best Dermatologist Omaha & Council Bluffs, IA | Board Certified Dermatologists

-With the aggressive precautions we are all taking to reduce the spread of COVID 19 and flatten the curve, taking added steps to maintain healthy hands is more important than ever.
-If your hand eczema does not improve with these tips, call us for an appointment.
+Maintaining healthy hands is essential, especially for those experiencing hand eczema.
+When symptoms persist despite at-home care, seeking professional treatment can make a significant difference.
 All our dermatology providers have extensive experience treating hand eczema, even some of the worst cases which require even more in-depth management.
 At Advanced Dermatology of the Midlands, we have telemedicine/teledermatology visits available for those who want to be seen remotely for their skin condition via video conferencing.
 Check out this page on our website for more information https://www.midlandsderm.com/teledermatology/.

 If we may be of any further assistance, please contact us to schedule a consultation. in any of our clinics in Omaha, Council Bluffs or the surrounding communities.